-Louis Trumanti’s Wife Called 911 to Say He Was Having a Heart Attack.
-The Police Came and Broke His Back.
+Louis Tramunti’s Wife Thought He Was Having a Heart Attack.
+So Why Did the Police Break His Back?

 “When in the back of the ambulance (PT) came out of his trance like state and began asking what happened. … (PT) stated, “is this real” numerous times as if paranoid.
 (PT) kept asking what had happened after being told numerous times by listed Offiicer.
 (PT) did not complain of injury or pain other than discomfort from the hand cuffs that remained on him during the transport to the hospital.

-Louis — who spent six weeks recovering before going back to work — and Szilvia are suing after rejecting a settlement offer.
+Louis—who spent six weeks recovering before going back to work—and Szilvia are suing after rejecting a settlement offer.

 Asked about the suit, Greenburgh Police Chief Chris McNerney emailed: “We are committed to vigorously defending yet another frivolous lawsuit against a police department.
 We are looking forward to the facts being presented in a court of law, as there is not one credible piece of evidence to support this outrageous claim.”

-Louis whose brain and mouth both run a mile a minute, is also looking forward to his day in court.
-He’s still fuming 15 months later about falling asleep with his family and waking up with his back broken, being told he’d beat his wife.
+Also looking forward to an accounting and a judgment is Louis, who’s still fuming 15 months later about falling asleep with his family and waking up with his back broken, being told he’d beat his wife.

 “On a work site,” he says, if a storm is coming and the winds get above 25 miles per hour, you get everyone off the roof to keep them safe and, in the process, ensure your own bottom line.
 How is it that cops,” he asks, “are held to such a lower bar?”

-He’s furious that the Department’s new body-camera program hadn’t rolled out when the police showed up at his door.
+He’s furious that the department’s new body-camera program hadn’t rolled out when the police showed up at his door.
 About how, if he loses the suit, he may have to pay the department’s legal fees.
 “They have the nerve to do this.
 That’s intimidation.
 That’s bullshit.”

-And he’s worried about his sex life — “I’m an Italian guy from Queens who was in a body cast.
-It is what it is, and it isn’t good” — while Szilvia’s worried about his health and earnings to support Marco and, she hopes, his future siblings.
+And he’s worried about his sex life—“I’m an Italian guy from Queens who was in a body cast.
+It is what it is, and it isn’t good”—while Szilvia’s worried about his health and earnings to support Marco and, she hopes, his future siblings.

 The legal issue here is a much narrower one, says Falkoff, Louis’ lawyer, “focused on the amount of force they used in arresting him and the perceptions of the officers as it’s unfolding.
 This wasn’t 20 minutes but 15 or 20 seconds.
 EMS tells the cops to get in there fast, because they see the wife bleeding and Louis out of it.
 Cops get there and maybe it’s reasonable to take Louis down to the floor when he doesn’t respond.
 It’s the amount of force they used to take him down that’s the issue here.”